openjdk/guide/src/guide/working-with-pull-requests.md

 If you are unsure of any of these things but still want to go ahead and create the PR, **don't!**

 If you have an actual reason to create a PR before the change is all done, make sure to create it in `DRAFT` mode.
-The bot won't add the `rfr` label or send emails to labeled groups as long as the PR is in `DRAFT` mode.
+The bot won't add the `rfr` label or send emails to labeled [Groups](https://openjdk.org/bylaws#group) as long as the PR is in `DRAFT` mode.

 ## Life of a PR

 #. **Make sure the PR is reviewable**

-   There are changes that span across several areas, for example wide spread cleanups or the introduction of a new langauge feature.
+   There are changes that span across several areas, for example wide spread cleanups or the introduction of a new language feature.
 Accordingly, the number of lines of code touched can be quite large, which makes it harder to review the entire PR.
 In such cases, it may make sense to split the change into several PRs, most commonly by grouping them by module or area.

 #. **Set a correctly formatted title**